youtplayer/yout/README.md

 # Where's the code?
 I'm currently working in v2.0, so the code will be available here when I release it.
 But, it's an Electron app, you have the code when you download Yout, ok?

+# Yout started getting commercials

+I'm sorry about that.
+It will be fixed in v2.0 release.